-The UK government offer support for those people that want to start their own business.
-This funding requires you to pass a credit check and have all the relevant business paperwork in place to prove the potential of your new venture.
+The UK government offers financial support for those who want to start their own businesses.
+To receive funding, you must pass a credit check and show all the relevant paperwork.
+If successful, you might receive backing.

-Along with any sensible financial advice, we would strongly urge you to consider all other methods of finance before using your home as an asset.
-There is no guarantee that your franchise will be a success and losing your home would be a devastating blow that will affect the entire family.
+Along with any sensible financial advice, we strongly urge you to consider all methods of finance before using your home as an asset.
+No franchises offer guaranteed success and losing your home would be a devastating blow.

 Friends and Family

-If you are unable or don’t wish to borrow from the bank or government, then it is always worth thinking about asking friends and family for their financial support.
-By spreading the cost, you are also reducing the risk to yourself but increasing the risk that your loved ones will end up out of pocket.
+If you’re unable or unwilling to borrow from the bank or government, consider asking friends and family for their financial support.
+By spreading the cost, you reduce the risk to yourself but increase for your loved ones.

-If you do choose to get help from your loved ones, then it is important that you are as honest as possible about the franchise and the potential issues and successes that may arise.
-Most people are risk-averse, and so it’s important that you let them know exactly what could happen if they chose to invest in your franchise.
+If you do get help from family, be honest about the franchise and any potential issues and successes that may arise.
+Most people are risk-averse, so it’s vital that you eliminate any surprises.

-If you are keen to get started and happy to share your ongoing profits then you could always seek out an investor who would allow you to run the franchise and get a portion of the profits – this is sometimes known as a silent investor.
+If you’re keen to get started and happy to share your ongoing profits, you could always find a ‘silent investor.’
+These investors allow you to run the franchise while taking a portion of the profits.

-There are many business savvy investors out there that will happily invest their money into your franchise if they can see a potential for growth.
-You will need to agree on terms and percentages, but this option is far less stressful than asking your loved ones to share their life savings with you.
+Many business-savvy investors will happily invest in your franchise if they see the potential for growth.
+You’ll need to agree on terms and percentages, of course, but at least your loved one’s life savings won’t be on the line.

 A business investor will expect to see a profit turnaround and will require ongoing updates and figures to prove their investment is a good one.
-The risk of this option is that if your investor does not see the profit, they were expecting, then they could pull out at any time.
+The risk– if your investor doesn’t see the expected profit, they can pull out at any time.